 for this programme.
 Please note the following:

-The elective Advanced Corporate Finance for Accounting & Control assumes
+The elective Advanced Corporate Finance for Accounting and Control

-knowledge of Corporate Finance.
-Completion of the third-year course
+intermediate knowledge of Corporate Finance.
+Completion of the third-

-Corporate Finance (BSc Economics and Business Economics), or its
+year course Corporate Finance (BSc Economics and Business Economics), or

 Corporate Finance elective in the MSc programme.